enriquepablo/syntreenet/README.rst

    see whether it entails any consecuences.
 We use the paths corresponding to the fact to descend through the nodes in the tree.
-Whenever a matched node has children that are varibles, there will be an assignment of the variables in the condition, and the nodes will be descended - unconditinally.
+Whenever a matched node has children that are varibles, there will be an assignment of the variables in the condition to syntagms in the fact, and the nodes will be descended - unconditinally.
 Unless, of course, the variable is repeated, in which case it will be constrained.

    An analysis of the code path for this can be found in the syntreenet.ruleset_ module, in comments marked with "AA FR"